Providing For You And Your Family

 How does a CHP employee submit the request for assistance?

 Please apply directly through your Commander – all requests are confidential.
-Your Commander will then move your request up the chain of command on a signed official memo, to our CHP Departmental Liaison, Border Division Chief Omar Watson.
-Chief Watson will work with our Director of CHP External Relations and Retired CHP Deputy Commissioner, Manny Padilla, who will evaluate the request and coordinate assistance on a case-by-case basis.
+Your Commander will then move your request up the chain of command on a signed official memo, to our CHP Departmental Liaison, Border Division Chief Scott Parker.
+Chief Parker will work with our Director of CHP External Relations and Retired CHP Deputy Commissioner, Manny Padilla, who will evaluate the request and coordinate assistance on a case-by-case basis.

-To date, the 11-99 Foundation has awarded over $32 million in vocational and academic scholarship funding to qualified dependents of CHP employees.
+To date, the 11-99 Foundation has awarded nearly $38 million in vocational and academic scholarship funding to qualified dependents of CHP employees.
 Our scholarship application cycle opens each year on January 15th and closes on March 15th.
-For eligibility requirements and more information on the scholarship program, click here.
+For eligibility requirements, deadlines, and more information click here.

 We have three categories of scholarship awards: